stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-leek-and-potato-soup.md

   - step:
     title: Finish
     description: Taste and adjust seasoning.
 Add lemon juice if the soup needs brightness, then serve with chives and a drizzle of olive oil or cream.
+nutrition:
+  serving_size: 1 bowl
+  servings_per_recipe: 6
+  calories: 290
+  total_fat: 13
+  saturated_fat: 7
+  cholesterol: 35
+  sodium: 780
+  total_carbohydrates: 39
+  dietary_fiber: 5
+  total_sugars: 7
+  protein: 6
+  vitamin_a: 210
+  vitamin_c: 35
+  calcium: 90
+  iron: 3
 prep_time: PT15M
 cook_time: PT35M
 total_time: PT50M
 ---

 # Leek and Potato Soup

-## Cleaning Leeks

-Leeks hide grit between their layers, so rinsing after slicing is worth it.
-Let the dirt settle to the bottom of the bowl, then lift the leeks out instead of pouring everything through a strainer.

-## Serving Ideas
+## Simple, Silky Soup

+Leek and potato soup is quiet comfort food.
+Slowly cooking the leeks in butter gives the soup a sweet oniony backbone, and Yukon gold potatoes make it creamy even before the optional splash of cream.

+## Tips and Variations

+- Rinse sliced leeks in a bowl of cold water, then lift them out so the grit stays behind.
+- Blend fully for a silky soup or leave a little texture if you prefer it rustic.
+- Add lemon juice at the end if the soup tastes flat.
-Serve with toasted sourdough, a ham and cheese sandwich, roasted chicken, or a crisp salad.
-For a simple lunch, top the bowl with extra chives, black pepper, and a swirl of cream.
+- Serve with toasted sourdough, a ham and cheese sandwich, roasted chicken, or a crisp salad.

-## Variations

-Keep it rustic by blending only half the soup, or make it extra smooth by passing it through a fine mesh strainer.
-Add bacon or pancetta for a smoky version, or use vegetable stock and skip the cream for a lighter vegetarian soup.

-## Make-Ahead and Storage

-Refrigerate for up to 4 days.
-Reheat gently over low heat, adding a splash of stock or milk if it thickens in the fridge.
+- For a lighter version, skip the cream and drizzle olive oil on top.